Half Hourly Meters Explained

-How Much Will I Pay On A Half Hourly Electricity Meter?
+How Much Will I Pay on a Half Hourly Meter?

 Half hourly electricity prices are different to residential prices.
 This is primarily down to changes in the wholesale electricity market, your contract terms, time of year and business location.

 The best way to find out how much your business electricity rates are going to be, you should compare suppliers.
 Suppliers will install a half hourly meter for free for qualifying businesses.
-You should have your latest energy bill and up to date meter readings to hand for the most accurate quotes from energy suppliers.
+You should have your latest electricity bill and up-to-date meter readings to hand for the most accurate quotes from suppliers.

 It can be difficult to get a fair half hourly metering contract in place.
 The huge advantage for businesses using half hourly meters is that it provides much more data about energy consumption.